Sasino97/gta-cnr-wiki/home.md

 Additionally the server staff often host exhilarating in-game events which pit you against other players in a fight for the reward.

 Redzones and hardcore servers await for those that are brave enough to enter them.

+## ⚠ Under Construction
+The wiki is currently under construction, and a lot of content is still missing.
+Please, be patient while we work on it, or see the [Contributing](#contributing) section below

 ## Credits
 - Golfi (@golfistayt) (main writer)